Tax Changes in 2022 Revenue Proposal

 * Biden campaigned on this proposal, but it wasn’t included in the FY 2022 Revenue Proposal.

 ** The FY 2022 Revenue Proposal does not address the treatment of gains related to real property used in trade or business.

-The tax team at Smith & Howard is closely following all proposed tax changes from the Biden Administration and will communicate updates as they are announced.
-If you would like future updates, please be sure to subscribe to our Matters That Count newsletter, using the form below.
+The tax team at Smith and Howard is closely following all proposed tax changes from the Biden Administration and will communicate updates as they are announced.
+If you have any questions and would like to contact a member of our tax practice, please complete this contact form.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR